-Stretch kitchen space without a major remodel.
-Check out these tricks for making a small kitchen look and feel spacious.
+Stretch a small kitchen space without a major remodel.
+Check out these tricks for cabinetry, color schemes, countertops, and more that make a little kitchen look and feel spacious.

-When there's little difference between the colors of the walls, the countertops, the cabinetry, and the woodwork, your eye glides over the surfaces looking for a place to rest, and that movement tricks you into thinking the space is larger than it really is.
-Here, the cabinets, backsplash, and flooring are close in color value -- a soft gray-green -- so the eye doesn't trip over sudden shifts from dark to light.
+Creating a kitchen scheme with little difference between the colors of walls, countertops, cabinetry, and woodwork makes a space appear larger than it really is.
+Here, the cabinets, trim, and backsplash are close in color value -- a soft gray-green -- so the eye doesn't trip over sudden shifts from dark to light.
 The effect is serene and expansive.

-Making a small kitchen feel larger is a matter of fooling the eye and tricking the brain into thinking the space is bigger.
-One way to do that is to remove some cabinet doors or replace the solid fronts with glass.
-This pulls the eye past the cabinet frames into the depths of the cabinets, so the walls feel farther away.
-This trick is most effective if you can keep what's in the cabinets orderly and color-coordinated.
-Clutter tends to make a room feel crowded.
+One way to make a small kitchen appear larger is to remove some cabinet doors or replace the solid fronts with glass.
+This pulls the eye past the cabinet frames, into the depths of the cabinets, so the walls feel farther away.
+This trick is most effective if you can keep what's in the cabinets orderly and color-coordinated; clutter tends to make a room feel crowded.

-A small kitchen dictates small-scale furnishings, but take it a step further by choosing a work island, bar chairs, or stools that are visually lightweight, such as these metal ones.
-Clean lines don't distract the eye, and the open table and chair legs let you see the floor and walls beyond, making the room feel bigger.
+A small kitchen dictates small-scale furnishings, but take it a step further by choosing a work island, bar chairs, or stools that are visually lightweight, such as this small industrial island.
+Clean lines don't distract the eye, and the furniture piece allows you to see the floor and walls beyond, making the room feel larger.

-Just as clothing with horizontal stripes can make a person look wider, striped flooring that runs from side to side instead of following the length of a room will stretch the apparent floor space.
-These broad stripes were created by alternating light- and medium-tone boards of laminate flooring.
+Just as clothing with horizontal stripes can make a person look wider, striped flooring that runs from side to side, rather than following the length of a room, will stretch the apparent floor space.
+These broad stripes were created by alternating light- and medium-tone laminate floor tiles.
 Achieve a similar effect by painting existing wooden or vinyl flooring or by covering the floor with a large striped rug.